-As soon as the weather brightens up, gardens, lawns, and backyards become targets for mice, lice, ants, rats, and all kinds of pests.
-More persistent ones don’t mind freezing temperatures, rains, and even deep snow, compelling gardeners to be prepared at all times.
+As soon as the weather warms up, gardens, lawns, flower beds, and backyards become targets for mice, ants, rats, and all kinds of pests.
+More persistent ones don’t mind freezing temperatures, rains, and even deep snow, meaning gardeners need to be prepared at all times.

-The best way to fight off unwanted pests while keeping beneficial insects in a natural, organic way is to start growing companion plants – beneficial crops that offer a variety of advantages, with pest control being the most important one.
+The best way to fight off unwanted different types of pests the natural way while keeping beneficial insects in a natural, organic way is to start growing companion plants – beneficial crops that offer a variety of advantages, with pesky insects control being one of the most important ones.

 The list of companion plants and flowers is quite long, but, good news, we’ve handpicked the most accessible ones that are as efficient at deterring common garden pests as they are easy to grow.

 How Do Certain Flowers Deter And Repel Pests?